dimaxer/ICM/README.md

 TODO:
 - need to make the code readable and friendly for every one else -improve the GUI
+-need to create in viewAllRequestFX  the transformation to RequestDetails to all the roles except RequestDetailsInitaitor

 ### DO NOT CONTINUE WORKING ON THE MAIN BEFORE TALKING TO DIMA OR NOAM!!!!!.